clarameera/Birds-of-Magdalena/README.md

 # Birds of Magdalena - eBird Data Analysis (2020–2025)

 This repository contains code and data processing workflows for analyzing eBird observation data from the highly biodiverse Magdalena region of Colombia, 2020 to 2025.
 The notebook outputs a CSV file to then import into Tableau for visual analysis (the end product, an interactive Tableau story, is accessible [here](https://public.tableau.com/app/profile/clara.hughes/viz/magdelena_birds_2020_2025/BirdsofMagdalena).)
 The main workflow is written as a Jupyter Notebook: `ebird_Magdalena_2020_25.ipynb`.

+**<ins> Skills and Tools Used</ins>**: Python, pandas, DuckDB, Jupyter Notebooks, i-python/JupySQL
 ## Overview

 The notebook demonstrates how to: